The Assessment Year(s)

 Support during the Assessment Year(s)

 During year(s) in which Resident Educators are taking the assessment, they will be partnered with a facilitator.
-Facilitator work with the Resident Educator to assist them through the process of completing the assessment.
+The facilitator works with the Resident Educator to assist them through the process of completing the assessment.
 For more details about the role of a facilitator, please visit the following: